Board and Batten Wall Tutorial (on textured walls!)

 Step 6.
 Caulk seams on board and batten wall.

 Now you can begin caulking to cover the seams and cracks of the wall with DAP Dynaflex 230 Premium Indoor/Outdoor Sealant.
-If there any gaps between your boards and window trim, you can also fill them with caulk.
+If there are any gaps between your boards and window trim, you can also fill them with caulk.

 Apply the caulk in a small bead on any seams of the wall and then press them in with your finger.